Reading time: 5 minutes

 Compassionate grounds can include any of the following:

-Paying for your own medical treatment or transport (or for the treatment/transport of one of your dependants, e.g. a spouse or child)
+Paying for medical treatment or transport for you or your dependant (such as your spouse or child)

 The medical treatment can’t be readily available through the public health system.
 The associated medical condition must also be life threatening, or it must generate acute/chronic pain or mental illness.

-Making a mortgage or council rates payment to prevent you from losing your home
+Making a payment on your mortgage or council rates so you don’t lose your home

 The property must be your principal place of residence and you must be legally responsible for the payments.
 You can’t make the payments on behalf of a dependant who is responsible for them.